 All of this means your assets aren’t directly registered in your name, though you are still the beneficial owner of those assets.
 This arrangement is safe – if Sharesies were to go bust, your investments are held separately to the platform, so they can’t use them to cover their expenses or pay back their debts.

 Having your shares held under custody still means you get access to any dividends your investments pay, and get to participate in any capital raises (i.e. Share Purchase Plans or Rights Issues).
+You also get voting rights on any NZX listed companies.
 However, Sharesies’ custody arrangements come with the following key issues:

 - You can’t participate in Dividend Reinvestment Plans (DRPs).
 Some companies offer DRPs, allowing shareholders to automatically reinvest their dividends into buying more shares of the company, often at a discounted price.
 Instead all dividends are paid out to your Sharesies account, and you have to manually reinvest your dividends, incurring brokerage fees in the process.